lomboboo/webpack-typescript-boilerplate/README.md

 ```
 in ``webpack.common.config.js`` file.

+### Bootstrap 4
+Project uses Bootstrap 4 and [bootstrap-loader](https://github.com/shakacode/bootstrap-loader), which is flexible to configure by editing ``.bootstraprc`` file in the root directory.
+You can also redefine basic variables in the ``config/bootstrap-pre-customizations.scss`` file.
+For fulll reference read the [docs](https://github.com/shakacode/bootstrap-loader).

 ## @types and NODE_ENV variables

 When including 3-rd party modules or libraries you should also install their type definitions with [@types](https://www.npmjs.com/~types) like so: